godotengine/godot-docs/getting_started/scripting/gdscript/gdscript_basics.rst

           error because if the block is not executed, the function won't have a valid value to return.

-Referencing Functions
+Referencing functions
 ^^^^^^^^^^^^^^^^^^^^^

-Contrary to Python, functions are *not* first class objects in GDScript.
+Contrary to Python, functions are *not* first-class objects in GDScript.
 This means they cannot be stored in variables, passed as an argument to another function or be returned from other functions.
 This is for performance reasons.

-To reference a function by name at runtime, (e.g. to store it in a variable, or pass it to another function as an argument) one must use the ``call`` or ``funcref`` helpers::
+To reference a function by name at run-time, (e.g. to store it in a variable, or pass it to another function as an argument) one must use the ``call`` or ``funcref`` helpers::